 Works very similarly on strings as the CORE splice works on Arrays.

-Available as both a method (augmenting strings) or as a subroutine (that primarily operates on strings).
+Splice which may be used as a mixin, or to augment strings, and as a subroutine (that primarily operates on strings).

 multi sub splice($String:D, $start, $chars?, $replacement = '' --> Str)

 The splice routine may be called with either three or four parameters.

 Need to supply a defined string to operate on, a starting point (in chars), optionally the number of chars to affect, and an optional replacement string (defaults to '').
 The starting point may be a positive integer, any Real numeric value that can be coerced to a positive integer, or a WhateverCode that will offset from the string end.